innot/argparseDecorator/docs/source/usage.rst

     cli.execute(cmdline)

-Internally the command line is parsed by the underlying :external:class:`argparse.ArgumentParser` instance and, if there are no errors, the command function (the first word of the command line) is called with all arguments.
+Internally the command line is first split into separate tokens using the :external:class:`~shlex.shlex` lexer library (in POSIX mode).
+These tokens are then passed to the internal :external:class:`argparse.ArgumentParser` instance and, if there are no errors, the command function (the first word of the command line) is called with all arguments.

 Execute Async Code
 ++++++++++++++++++